aws-samples/Update-AMIs-for-ASGs-by-using-SSM-Automation-AWS-Lambda-and-SSM-Parameter-Store/README.md

 ### **Summary**

 This blog demonstrates how toautomatically keep AMIs up-to-date for Auto Scaling groups by leveraging AWSSystems Manager Automation, Lambda, and Parameter Store.
 Instead of manuallypatching AMIs, you can set up an automated workflow to patch the current goldenAMI, create a new patched AMI version, and update the AMI parameter referencedby your Auto Scaling groups.
-This approach ensures your infrastructure uses thelatest, fully patched AMIs without any manual efforts.
+This approach ensures your infrastructure uses the latest, fully patched AMIs without any manual efforts.

 While this use case focused on patching AMIs, the automation capabilities of AWS Systems Manager can beextended to consistently maintain other aspects of your AWS environment.
-Tryout this solution yourself and experience how Automation runbooks can streamlineyour operations.
+Tryout this solution yourself and experience how Automation runbooks can stream line your operations.